samhinshaw/blog/_posts/2018-08-19-designing-rudaux.md

 <h2 id='reflections'>Reflections</h2>

 One of the decisions I had to make when building rudaux was where to put various functions--as a Course method or an Assignment method.
 One such example was the `assign()` function.
 At first, it might seem to be an obvious fit for an Assignment method.
-However, when assigning, it was necessary to clone the students' repository, copy the assinged versions of the assignment to it, and then commit and push the results.
+However, when assigning, it was necessary to clone the students' repository, copy the assigned versions of the assignment to it, and then commit and push the results.
 It would be wildly inefficient to do this multiple times when assigning multiple assignments in a row.
 Therefore, while it may have been possible to engineer a tricky solution to keep this method on the Assignment object, for simplicity I moved it to the Course object.

 Another obstacle was where best to store state.
 I could store state within each class, but it would not be persisted through multiple script calls.
 Worried about keeping state in sync, for the initial release, I have opted to not persist state, and simply re-fetch fresh information at runtime.